GSA/digitalgov.gov/content/posts/2014-12-17-3rd-u-s-public-participation-playbook-draft-released-this-month.md

 ---
+url: /2014/12/17/3rd-u-s-public-participation-playbook-draft-released-this-month/
 date: 2014-12-17 5:19:13 -0400
-title: '3rd U.S. Public Participation Playbook Draft Released This Month'
+title: 3rd U.S. Public Participation Playbook Draft Released This Month
 summary: 'The new&nbsp;third&nbsp;draft of the U.S. Public Participation Playbook&nbsp;continues to incorporate changes proposed from more than&nbsp;100 suggestions submitted via&nbsp;public comment aimed at measuring the performance and improving the development of government programs.
 It&nbsp;takes the 13 initial &amp;#8220;plays&amp;#8221; from rough brainstorming and collaborations to a more refined, action-focused presentation that will help contributors understand and identify opportunities'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Managing Digital
   - Metrics